cocreature/purelyfunctional-blog/posts/2016-01-01-servant-from-data.md

 type PluginRoute plugin cmdRoutes = plugin :> cmdRoutes
 ```

-So finally let’s convert a list of `PluginType`s to a servant
+So finally, let’s convert a list of `PluginType`s to a servant
 schema.
 We already have all the building blocks, so it’s fairly easy:

 ```haskell